MycroftAI/documentation/_drafts/Language-support-in-Mycroft-8211-German.md

 We then  unpack the gzipped file into a temporary directory.

-`gzip -d cmusphinx-voxforge-de.lm.gz
+`gzip -d cmusphinx-voxforge-de.lm.gz`

 Then we move it to the PocketSphinx directory

-`mv de-small.lm /usr/local/share/pocketsphinx/model/de/de`
+`sudo mv cmusphinx-voxforge-de.lm /usr/local/share/pocketsphinx/model/de/de.lm`

 ### Verify the installed files